Global Partnerships Initiative

 Directed application intake

-The GPI Contribution funding stream is not currently accepting proposals.
-However, Natural Resources Canada (NRCan) may consider projects through a directed intake process.
-Projects will be identified by NRCan in collaboration with provincial, territorial, or international partners.
+Natural Resources Canada (NRCan) may consider projects through a directed intake process and the approach will be informed by program priorities and available resources.
+Projects may be identified by NRCan through engagement with proponents and in collaboration with provincial, territorial, or international partners.
 Participation in the directed intake is by invitation only; unsolicited applications will not be accepted.
 NRCan may consider projects that:

 NRCan will expedite assessment of projects in the directed intake.
 Projects under consideration for the directed intake will undergo the same comprehensive assessment, prioritization, and due diligence as those received through an open call, with timelines expedited where appropriate.